-The 5GMSd Client uses the Network Assistance session resource identifier (naSessionId) provided by the AF to refer all subsequent API calls to the AF applicable to that Network Assistance session.
+The 5GMS Client uses the Network Assistance session resource identifier (naSessionId) provided by the AF to refer all subsequent API calls to the AF applicable to that Network Assistance session.

-The 5GMSd populates the Network Assistance session resource with the service data flow information and optionally the policy template id that are valid for the streaming session for which Network Assistance operations are to be performed.
+The 5GMS AF populates the Network Assistance session resource with the service data flow information and optionally the policy template identifier that are valid for the media streaming session for which Network Assistance operations are to be performed.
 The AF uses this information to execute Network Assistance operations in the 5GC.

-The 5GMSd Client uses the GET method with the Network Assistance Session resource identifier to retrieve a Network Assistance Session resource from the 5GMS AF.
+The 5GMS Client uses the GET method with the Network Assistance Session resource identifier to retrieve a Network Assistance Session resource from the 5GMS AF.
 The AF returns the Network Assistance Session resource if retrieval was successful, otherwise an appropriate error code is returned without the session resource in case of failure.

-The 5GMSd Client uses the GET method with the sub-resource path specified in table 11.6.2-1 to request a bit rate recommendation from the 5GMS AF.
-The 5GMSd AF shall return the recommended bit rate in an HTTP response body of type M5QoSSpecification if a bit rate recommendation could be obtained, otherwise an appropriate HTTP error code shall be returned with no response body.
-The recommended minimum and maximum bit rates shall be indicated in the properties mirBwDlBitRate and marBwDlBitRate respectively.
+The 5GMS Client uses the GET method with the sub-resource path specified in Table 11.6.2-1 to request a bit rate recommendation from the 5GMS AF.
+The 5GMS AF shall return the recommended bit rate in an HTTP response body of type M5QoSSpecification if a bit rate recommendation could be obtained, otherwise an appropriate HTTP error code shall be returned with no response body.

+For a downlink media streaming session, the recommended minimum and maximum downlink bit rates shall be indicated in the properties mirBwDlBitRate and marBwDlBitRate, respectively.
+The 5GMSd Client shall ignore the mandatory properties related to uplink streaming, i.e. mirBwUlBitRate and marBwUlBitRate.

+For an uplink media streaming session, the recommended minimum and maximum uplink bit rates shall be indicated in the properties mirBwUlBitRate and marBwUlBitRate, respectively.
+The 5GMSu Client shall ignore the mandatory properties related to downlink streaming, i.e. mirBwDlBitRate and marBwDlBitRate.

 If a unique recommendation is given by the 5GMSd AF then this recommended bit rate shall be set in both of these properties.
 The optional properties minDesBwDlBitRate, minDesBwUlBitRate, desLatency and desLoss shall not be included in the response.
-The 5GMSd Client shall ignore the mandatory properties related to uplink streaming, i.e. marBwUlBitRate and mirBwUlBitRate.

-The 5GMSd Client uses the POST method with the sub-resource path specified in table 11.6.2-1 to request a delivery boost from the 5GMSd AF.
-The 5GMSd AF shall respond with the OperationSuccessResponse data type indicating whether or not the delivery boost will be attempted by the network within an upcoming nominal time period.
+The 5GMS Client uses the POST method with the sub-resource path specified in Table 11.6.2-1 to request a delivery boost from the 5GMS AF.
+The 5GMS AF shall respond with the OperationSuccessResponse data type indicating whether or not the delivery boost will be attempted by the network within an upcoming nominal time period.

-The 5GMSd Client uses the PUT or PATCH methods to replace the existing steaming session parameters with new settings.
-The AF returns the NetworkAssistanceSession resource with settings resulting from the PUT or PATCH update operation.
+The 5GMS Client uses the PUT or PATCH methods to replace the existing steaming session parameters with new settings.
+The 5GMS AF returns the NetworkAssistanceSession resource with settings resulting from the PUT or PATCH update operation.

-The 5GMSd Client uses the DELETE method to terminate the indicated Network Assistance session.
+The 5GMS Client uses the DELETE method to terminate the indicated Network Assistance session.
 The 5GMS AF returns an appropriate response code.
-If the termination was successful then any subsequent calls referring to the terminated session will result in the error 404 (Not Found).
+If the termination was successful, then any subsequent calls referring to the terminated session will result in the error 404 (Not Found).

 END OF 7th CHANGE